Zsolt-qwerty/100-days-of-code/log.md

 ### Day 40: 18/12/2024 ###

 **Today's Progress:** Creating a RESTful API handlig astronauts achievments and other info, GET, POST, PATCH, DELETE, async await, npm and express.JS
-**Thoughts:** The hardest struggle I had today so far but gob tthere at the end.
-"Enjoying the struggle", huhh?!
+**Thoughts:** The hardest struggle I had today so far but got there at the end...
 **Link to work:** [RESTful-API-workshop](https://github.com/SchoolOfCode/week-4-restful-api-workshop-themothernoders)

 ### Day 41: 19/12/2024 ###